Fairhaven, Massachusetts: Government

 Fairhaven is located in the 10th Bristol state representative district, which includes all of Fairhaven, Marion, Mattapoisett, and Rochester, as well as a portion of Middleborough.
 The town is represented in the state senate in the 2nd Bristol-Plymouth district, which includes the city of New Bedford and the towns of Acushnet, Dartmouth, Fairhaven, and Mattapoisett.
 On the national level, Fairhaven is a part of Massachusetts's 9th congressional district, and is currently represented by William R. Keating.
-The state's senior member of the United States Senate is Elizabeth Warren.
-The junior senator is Ed Markey.
+The state's senior member of the United States Senate is Elizabeth Warren, and its junior senator is Ed Markey.

-Fairhaven is governed by a representative town meeting, run by a board of selectmen and a town administrator.
-The town has one library (the Millicent Library), one fire station, a central police department, and one post office.
+Fairhaven is governed by a representative town meeting, run by a five-person select board (expanded from three seats in 2022) and a town administrator.
+The town has one public library (the Millicent Library), one fire station, a central police department, and one post office (zip code 02719).
 The Fairhaven police department is located on Byrant Lane, a half-mile east of the center of town.
-The police, fire, and rescue all are located at the same site on Washington St.
+The police, fire, and rescue all are located at the same site on Washington Street.